DemonKitti/CMS2021-Smart-Shopper/README.md

 # CMS2021-Smart-Shopper

+* This project has been deleted for now as im rewriting it from scratch
+* Check back soon for updates

 This project is a collection of scripts which is designed to fully automate the process of buying engines in the game Car Mechanic Simulator 2021.
 The python script will allow you to change which engine you are working on/buying the parts for, while the AHK script is used for the actual buying of the parts.
 The JSON file is where data is stored.
 I will upload a short guide on how the JSON file is structured so you can add new lists if you wanted to buy something other than engines.
 You will need AHK 1.1 and Python 3.